 In an article in Antarctic Science researchers wrote that the arrival of iceberg B09B in Commonwealth Bay, East Antarctica, and subsequent expansion of the fast ice has dramatically increased the distance these penguins breeding at Cape Denison must travel when searching for food.

 The Cape Denison population could vanish within a few years unless the perennial fast ice within the bay breaks out, or B09B relocates.
 This has provided a natural experiment to research the impact of iceberg stranding events and expansion of sea ice along the East Antarctic coast.

 According to research carried out by the Research Center for climate change at Australia’s University of New South Wales, this low number of penguins is the result of climate chance.

 As our planet warms we’re going to get more ice melting.
-The reality is, more icebergs will come from Antarctica and just embed themselves along the coastline, making the travelling distances for some of these colonies even further than they have been.
+The reality is that more icebergs will come from Antarctica and just embed themselves along the coastline making the travelling distances for some of these colonies even further than they have been.

-Adélie penguins usually go back to the colony where they hatched and try to return to the same partner and nest.
-Professor Turney said these penguins could face a grim future, because they don’t migrate.
+Adélie penguins usually go back to the colony where they have hatched and try to return to the same partner and nest.
+Professor Turney said these penguins could face a grim future because they don’t migrate.
 So, they are stuck there and slowly dying.

 So, as already been noted, it seems the penguins’ only chance of survival if B09B moves, which would allow these penguins access to the Commonwealth Bay feeding grounds again.

 However, one of the study’s authors, Professor Chris Turney, told that we can’t tell whether the iceberg will move in time to save the colony from extinction.